canalplus/rx-player/doc/api/index.md

 _return value_: ``Object|null``

-Returns the Representations being loaded per type if a manifest is loaded.
+Returns the [Representations](../terms.md#representation) being loaded per type if a [Manifest](../terms.md#manifest) is loaded.
 The returned object will have at most a key for each type ("video", "audio", "text" and "image") which will each contain an array of Representation Objects.

 An Representation object structure is relatively complex and is described in the [Manifest Object structure page](./manifest.md#representation).